elephantscale/es-training-new/course-outlines/AI/AI-and-Applications.md

 ## Topics

+* Day 1
-* AI evolution
+  * AI evolution and vocab
   * AI use cases
-* AI terminology
-* Machine Learning
+  * Industry use cases
+  * Industry case studies

-* Deep Learning
+* Day 2
-* AI Software ecosystem
+  * Use cases, overview
+  * Sales use cases and cases studies
-* How to adopt AI in the enterprises
+  * How to adopt AI in the enterprise
   * Wrap up and next steps

-## Practical use cases - overview
-* AI Large Language Models covered
-  * Open ChatGPT
-  * Anthropic Claude
-  * Facebook Llama
-  * Google Bard
-  * Cohere
-  * Mistral
-* AI in sales use cases - overview
-  * Enhanced Customer Engagement and Support
-    * SidekickAI acts as an intelligent virtual assistant
-  * AI-Powered Sales Assistance and Strategy Suggestions
-    * SidekickAI analyzing sales data and customer interactions

 ## Detailed Outline

-## 1. Introduction to AI in Health Insurance
+## 1. Introduction to AI in Sales
 - Definition and Scope of AI
-- Importance of AI in Health Insurance
+- Importance of AI in Sales
 - Current Trends and Innovations

-## 2. AI Technologies Relevant to Health Insurance
+## 2. AI Technologies Relevant to Sales
 - Machine Learning (ML) and Predictive Analytics
 - Natural Language Processing (NLP) for Claims Processing
 - Computer Vision in Document Verification
 - AI-Powered Chatbots and Virtual Assistants

-## 3. Applications of AI in Health Insurance
+## 3. Applications of AI in Sales
 - Fraud Detection and Prevention
 - Customer Experience and Personalization
 - Risk Assessment and Underwriting